scheb/2fa/Resources/doc/events.md

 The bundle dispatches the following events during the authentication process:

+`scheb_two_factor.authentication.require` is dispatched when two-factor authentication is required from the user (the form is shown).

 `scheb_two_factor.authentication.attempt` is dispatched when two-factor authentication is attempted, right before checking the code.